milllkkkyyy/Nothing/README.md

 [NAME]PreDialog.json\
 [NAME]PostDialog.json

-in the dialog jsons itself here are two types of speech.
+in the dialog jsons itself there are two types of speech.
 One is dialogue:
 ```
 [
     {